Rick00Kim/kururu-blog/content/about/index.en.md

 Hello, My name is Kuhyun Kim.

-I worked for system engineer in Japan.
+I started working for system engineer in Japan.

 I had been worked 3 years in develop team.